 Noncompliance should not impact safety, provided patients are clearly instructed not to take extra doses in an attempt to "catch up" if they have had gaps in treatment.
 This may be particularly important at times when symptoms are severe.
 Long-term surveillance reporting will be needed to ascertain with the impact of stopping-restarting therapy.

 During the grass season, asthma symptom and medication scores rose slightly in both active and placebo groups, but no discernible differences were observed between groups.
 Consistent with other trials with the SLIT-tablet construct, significant improvements in mean rhinoconjunctivitis symptom scores, medication scores, and well days (37, 41, and 54 percent, respectively) were observed in the group receiving active SLIT-tablet.
-No serious adverse events were reported in the study and the number of adverse events linked to asthma was reported as similar between groups.
+No serious adverse events were reported in the study, and the number of adverse events linked to asthma was similar between groups.

-This clinical trial provided data on the safety of self administration of the grass allergen tablet in asthmatic subjects and showed that allergen treatment did not impair asthma control, although there was no significant improvement in asthma symptoms either.
+This clinical trial provided data on the safety of self-administration of the grass allergen tablet in asthmatic subjects and showed that allergen treatment did not impair asthma control, although there was no significant improvement in asthma symptoms either.

 Treatment was initiated 8 to 23 weeks prior to the grass season and continued through the season.
 Ninety-two percent of children completed the trial.
 No serious adverse events were assessed as being treatment-related .

 In the grass tablet-treated group, the primary endpoints of median improvement of rhinoconjunctivitis symptom scores and medication scores were met .
 The active treatment also showed a significantly greater number of "well days" versus placebo treatment.
 During the study, 105 children (42 percent) reported asthma (5 percent severe, 48 percent moderate).
-Although only 23 percent used any asthma medications, a relative difference in median asthma symptom score was observed in the active treatment group versus placebo-treated children and use of asthma "relief" medication was nominally lower in the active treatment group.
+Although only 23 percent used any asthma medications, a relative difference in median asthma symptom score was observed in the active treatment group versus placebo-treated children, and use of asthma "relief" medication was nominally lower in the active treatment group.

 COMPARISON OF SLIT AND SCIT